-i.
-The Pretsident hosted twentyfive (25) Heads of States and other foreign senior government officials from January to September, 2024 and these include the President of
+The President hosted twenty-five (25) Heads of States and other foreign senior government officials from January to September, 2024 and these include the President of Guinea Bissau, President of Malta

-- Guinea Bissau, President of Malta (Dr. George Vella), President of Cote D'Ivoire, Kenyan President, Italian President, The Prime Minister of Trinidad & Tobago, and the President of Senegal - ii.
+- (Dr. George Vella), President of Cote D'Ivoire, Kenyan President, Italian President, The Prime Minister of Trinidad & Tobago, and the President of Senegal - ii.
 Parliament held 137 Plenary Sessions, 96 Committee Sittings to consider 896 Papers made up of 93 Committee Reports, 105 Statements, 229 Motions, 18 International Agreements, 31 Auditor-General's Reports, 210 Annual Statements by Audit Committees, and 27 Legislative Instruments - iii.
 A total of 24 Bills were laid before Parliament and ten were passed into law.
 They include Human Sexual Rights and Ghanaian Family Values Bill, 2021; the Ghana Anti-Doping Bill, 2024; Affirmative Action (Gender Equity) Bill, 2024; National Roads Authority Bill, 2023; Ghana Boundary Commission Bill 2024; The Ghana Chartered Institute of Restructuring and Insolvency Practitioners Bill, 2023; National Service Authority Bill; Environmental Protection Bill, 2024; Shippers Authority Bill, 2024; Ghana Civil Aviation Bill, 2024 - iv.
-The Public Accounts Committee (PAC) conducted 31 Public Sittings to consider the 2022 Auditor-Generals Reports and made 1,314 recommendations to retrieve misappropriated public funds. - v.
-Committees of Parliament undertook 89 monitoring visits to the respective sector institutions to track the progress of implementation of selected projects - vi.
-The Electoral Commission conducted the 2024 Presidential and Parliamentary Elections - vii.
-A total of 2,511 dockets received by Office of the Attorney-General and Ministry of Justice and initiated prosecutions in the various courts across the country, and dealt with
+Committees of Parliament undertook 89 monitoring visits to the respective sector institutions to track the progress of implementation of selected projects - v.
+The Electoral Commission conducted the 2024 Presidential and Parliamentary Elections - vi.
+A total of 2,511 dockets received by Office of the Attorney-General and Ministry of Justice and initiated prosecutions in the various courts across the country, and dealt with 2,440 motions, appeals, petitions, extraditions, and mutual legal assistance.
+The Office resolved 125 petitions, 2 extraditions and

-- 2,440 motions, appeals, petitions, extraditions, and mutual legal assistance.
-The Office resolved 125 petitions, 2 extraditions and provided 72 mutual legal assistance - viii.
-A total of 10,314 cases were referred by the courts for mediation the Court-Connected Alternative Dispute Resolution (CCADR) Programme with 8,785 cases mediated and 3,105 cases settled - ix.
-Legal Aid Commission used Alternative Dispute Resolution (ADR), to resolve 4,260 case
+- provided 72 mutual legal assistance - vii.
+A total of 10,314 cases were referred by the courts for mediation.
+The Court-Connected Alternative Dispute Resolution (CCADR) Programme with 8,785 cases mediated and 3.105 cases settled - viii.Legal Aid Commission used Alternative Dispute Resolution (ADR), to resolve 4,260 cases